Computational-Plant-Science/pycyapi/README.md

 Note that your `command` may fail on some images if it contains `&&`.
 If you must run multiple consecutive commands, it's probably best to package them into a script.

+##### Singularity vs. Docker

+By default, the CLI will invoke Singularity to execute workflows.
+To instruct it to use Docker instead, use the `--docker` flag.

 ##### Inputs

 Runs involving inputs fall into 3 categories: